 Decisions made by city councils, school boards, and county officials directly impact our safety, health, and access to support.
 From housing protections for survivors to funding for violence prevention programs, local policies shape what resources are available and who gets to feel safe in their community.

-Advocacy is a powerful way for everyday people—not just experts or professionals—to influence change, share their experiences, and help build communities that are more just, caring, and responsive to real needs.
+Advocacy is a powerful way for everyone, not just experts or professionals, to influence change, share their experiences, and help build communities that are more just, caring, and responsive to real needs.
 When we speak up and take action locally, we help prevent violence before it happens and create stronger systems of support for everyone.

 Advocacy for violence prevention and survivor support at the local level might involve policies, practices, programs, and budget decisions that impact community safety and the root causes of violence.
 Generally, issues important to violence prevention and survivor support include: